buildingSMART/bSDD/Documentation/API version history.md

 If there is a new version of an API the previous version will be supported for at least 6 months after releasing the new version.

-## 2023-09-20
+## 2023-10-03

 -- Test environment only.
-Planned production date somewhere oktober 2023. --
+Planned production date end oktober / early november 2023. --

 Name changes:
  * Classification ==> Class